YuchenLi01/CS410-Location-Recommendation/learner/README.md

 where a keyword exists), total frequency (i.e., the total number of times that the keyword exists) and a dictionary that maps the ID of document to the number of times that the keyword occurs in that tweet.
 The second one constructs the inverted index that enables the searching.

-The inverted index is stored in twenty .pickle files due to the large size. search.py searches each .pickle files and add the result together.
+The inverted index is stored in the .pickle file uploaded to 410 google drive (in the same directory as the notes and proposal).

+Update: 1.
+I find that self.text is the most appropriate test used for search.
+Self.word_tokens contain too much stop words.
+I also tried some other tokenize tools but still found that self.text is best.
+        2. I feel that we need to store the top 10000 frequent (in document frequency) terms in the inverted index instead of 5000, since there are a total of 500000+ different terms in the tweets.